-The European Commission encourages Open Science and FAIR data, since it is recognized that they improve and accelerate scientific research, increase the engagement of society and contribute significantly to economic growth.
+The European Commission encourages Open Science and FAIR data, since it is recognised that they improve and accelerate scientific research, increase the engagement of society and contribute significantly to economic growth.

-Therefore, all H2020 European projects that produce, collect or process research data are recommended to start dealing with the issues related, as detailed in the Guidelines on Open Access to Scientific Publications and Research Data in Horizon 2020.
+Therefore, all H2020 European projects that produce, collect or process research data are recommended to start dealing with the related issues, as detailed in the Guidelines on Open Access to Scientific Publications and Research Data in Horizon 2020.
 NFFA-Europe supports the principle of open data access as a fundamental part of its mission.

 THE CLOUD PLATFORM FOR ALL NFFA USERS

 With his NFFA credentials, every user has automated access to NFFA Datashare, a file share and collaboration platform hosted in a local server at CNR-IOM under its custody.

 NFFA-Europe follows good practices to retain files of all the research data produced.
 The user has the ultimate control on his/her data and can access it or take it out at any time.

 - Keep your scientific data safe - Upload your scientific files to have a secure backup.

 - See your data anywhere, anytime - The person in charge of the scientific technique you are using will share to you all the data collected during the experiment.
 Access your files from any computer, smartphone and tablet.